-ASUS says it may be one of the first to offer an Android Jelly Bean updateAlex Wagner - Deputy Managing Editor, News Desk
+ASUS says it may be one of the first to offer an Android Jelly Bean updateAlex Wagner - Editorial Director of News and Content

 ASUS has done pretty well when it comes to releasing updates to Android 4.0 Ice Cream Sandwich to its devices, pushing upgrades to both the Transformer and Transformer Prime within the first couple months of 2012.
 Now an ASUS exec has said that the company is hoping for a repeat performance by being one of the first out of the gate with an update to the next major version of Android.